SaraSalamaMo/appiumWeatherForecast/README.md

-# Appium automation for WeatherForecast.app
+# Appium automation testing for WeatherForecast.app

-## Set desired capabilities for android emulator
+## Using desired capabilities for Android Emulator

-## Get main screen
+### Get main screen
+### Changing Time format from 12 to 24 hours with its assertions